PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 From such innocents there are possible to learn a lot.
 I.e.:
 * Returning back may Break and Worn You out and in "reallity" no one probably are waiting, only Pretty Texts, Pictures and Videos.
-* The Term "Carbon Footprint" are Wrong linguistically because You should use "Human Footprint", "Car Wheelprint", "Nature Rootprint"...
+* The Term "Carbon Footprint" are Wrong linguistically because You have to use "Human Footprint", "Car Wheelprint", "Nature Rootprint"...
 * In the Modern Age too many People spreading their Tongues in Right and Left, but who's gonna do the Job? according the paper.
 ```